Introducing El Puente

-Here at AgInno Institute, we are passionate about reaching people for Jesus by making real differences in their lives via improved and more healthy living conditions, access to water, improved agriculture techniques, and equipping them to provide food and income for themselves and their families.
+Here at AgInno Institute, we are passionate about reaching people for Jesus by making real differences in their lives via improved and more healthy living conditions, access to water and health care, improved agriculture techniques, education, and equipping them to provide food and income for themselves and their families.
 We attempt to develop approaches to help families in a way that enhances dignity and which may be reapplied to others.
 We "build bridges" between local Guatemalan families/communities with universities, churches and other ministries, NGOs, and government agencies to meet their needs with best proven approaches and new sustainable agriculture innovations.
 A key focus is the definition of culturally-relevant solutions to maximize adoption of success models.

 What We Do

-At the El Puente mission station, we have two primary efforts: Compassionate Ministries and Agricultural Research.
+At the El Puente mission station, we have three primary efforts: Compassionate Ministries, Education, and Agricultural Research.
 Our compassionate ministries projects are focused on providing families and communities with "life improvements" focused on health and quality of life.
 These include water sourcing projects (wells, water catchment, storage tanks), concrete floors for homes (to reduce disease and promote child development), improvements to local medical facilities, etc..
-Our Agricultural research focuses currently on improved corn hybrids and growing techniques and on locally sustainable aquaculture systems.
+In Education, we are privileged to partner with several US churches to facilitate and support Life Centers for children in several villages.
+Our Agricultural research focuses currently on improved corn hybrids and growing techniques and on locally sustainable aquaculture systems (tilapia).

 Concrete floors for families

 The majority of families living in rural communities surrounding Chisec have homes with dirt floors since they cannot afford concrete.
 A World Bank analysis of a concrete floor program led by the Mexican government showed that providing concrete floors leads to 76% reduction in parasitic infections, 49% reduction in the incidence of diarrhea, 81% reduction in anemia, and between 36 and 96% improvement in cognitive development in children.
 For a modest investment of $800 per home, you can make a major impact in the life of a family.
-So far, we have been able to provide 32 floors in the communities of San Simon and La Planada.
+So far, we have been able to provide 71 floors in the communities of San Simon, La Planada, Chinaboquil, and Chisec.